orvalho/JavaScriptExercises/README.md

 - [x] 3.
 Display the current date
 - [x] 4.
 Calculate the area of a triangle
 - [x] 5.
 Rotate a string
+- [x] 6.
+Check if a given year is a leap year